What Can You Do with a Business Degree? 10 In-Demand Jobs (2024)

 4. Market research analyst

-As a market research analyst it’s your job to study the marketplace.
-You determine your company’s position versus competitors and help research market products and services.
-As the consumer marketplace continues to evolve, you are always looking for new ways to engage and delight customers by:
+As a market research analyst, you study the marketplace.
+Your responsibilities include determining your company’s position versus competitors and helping research market products and services.
+As the consumer marketplace continues to evolve, you look for new ways to engage and delight customers by:

 • Monitoring and predicting sales trends